The Bop Chords: History

 Part of the Harlem Doo-wop scene (which also included groups such as the Ladders, the Channels, and the Willows), The Bop Chords formed in 1955.
 When the quintet originally formed they went under the name "Five Sins".
 When the group formed it was led by lead vocalist Ernest Harriston (tenor) with backup vocals provided by William Dailey (tenor), Ken "Butch" Hamilton (tenor, who replaced Edward Boyd (baritone) who was a part of the Five Sins), Leon Ivey (bass), and Morris "Mickey" Smarr (baritone).
 This first lineup recorded the single "Castle in the Sky" for the Holiday label which became a local and regional hit in 1956, selling more than 150,000 copies and making the east coast singles chart.
 The B-side of the single was the song "My Darling To You", which while not as popular when released has over the years become a more popular and recognizable recording for the group.
-On July, 1956 The Bop Chords would make a debut performing for a week at the Apollo Theater with The Cadillacs and LaVern Baker.
+In July 1956 The Bop Chords would make a debut performing for a week at the Apollo Theater with The Cadillacs and LaVern Baker.
 Hamilton recalled of their performances at the Apollo:

 “Our other outfit was a black shirt with a white tie, kind of flashy.
 I remember standing in the wings waiting to go on; my knees were shaking.
 We were nervous, man!
 I’ll never forget, Dr. Jive said, ‘Here are your five young men from New York City that have a big record around town of ‘Castle In The Sky.’
 Let’s welcome the Holiday recording stars, The Bop Chords!’
 I almost tripped over the mike going out, I was so nervous.
 I jumped up about six inches off the ground and did a split and the crowd went wild.
 It was great.”